zachrehfuss/SQLchallenge/README.md

 # References for the Code
 I utilized the Xpert Learning Assistant to help debug my code for creating foreign keys.
-I also used it to tweak and debug my code for Query 1, debugging my code for Query 3 to place WHERE at the end of the line, debugging my code for Query 6 to specify which department_number I was referencing and catching a typo in Query 7 where I wrote d0007, rather than d007.
+I also used it to tweak and debug my code for Query 1, fixing my syntax for pulling the correct years, debugging my code for Query 3 to place WHERE at the end of the line, debugging my code for Query 6 to specify which department_number I was referencing and catching a typo in Query 7 where I wrote d0007, rather than d007.
 I used quick DBD's exported code to help create conditional keys for my tables and altering my tables to add foreign keys.
-Lastly, I used SQL Shack to help with coding and syntax for Query 4 to join multiple tables.
+My professor Thomas helped change my variables for hire date and birth date into "date" variables rather than VARCHAR.
+Finally, I used SQL Shack to help with coding and syntax for Query 4 to join multiple tables.

 https://www.sqlshack.com/learn-sql-join-multiple-tables/